gaqzi/reflections/content/typescript/guard_clauses_and_never_type.md

 processSignal(Signal.PURPLE);
 ```

 Ideally, the `assertNever` should never be called.
-Try removing a conditionals and see
+Try removing a conditional and see
 how TypeScript starts screaming at you regarding the unhandled case.
 The `assertNever`
-function will also raise a runtime error of any case is remained unhandled.
+function will also raise a runtime error if any case remains unhandled.

 ## Example in Python